naver/billboard.js/CONTRIBUTING.md

   - **refactor**: A code change that neither fixes a bug nor adds a feature
   - **test**: Adding missing tests.
 Changing tests.
   - **chore**: Changes to the build process or tools and libraries such as documentation generation
-  - **skip**: For commits made by after the 1st commit.
+  - **skip**: For commits made after the 1st commit.
 Usually for applying code review changes.

 - #### Description
     A short description of the commit.